kobolabs/metadata-style-guide/README.md

 **Short Tag**      |N/A                              |`<relatedproduct>`</br>`<h208>13</h208>`</br>`<productidentifier>`</br>`<b221>15</b221>`</br>`<b244>9783540261698</b244>`</br>`</productidentifier>`</br>`<b012>BA</b012>`</br>`</relatedproduct>`</br>

 ### Notes</br>
-While Kobo Inc does not itself use the `<RelatedProduct>` composite, it is a useful and nessecary tag for many of our partners who sell physical books.
+While Kobo Inc does not itself use the `<RelatedProduct>` composite, it is a useful and necessary tag for many of our partners who sell physical books.

 <sub>:back:[Table of Contents](#table-of-contents)</sub>